 But Don’t Skip Magnolia Market!

-For my family, it’s the backyard area and all the food trucks that this a really fun place to visit.
-Even if you just get some ice cream or a glass of sweet tea while your kids or grandkids play cornhole or run around on the lawn, this is a “worth it” stop.
+For my family, it’s the backyard area and all the food trucks that make this a really fun place to visit.
+Even if you just get some ice cream or a glass of sweet tea while your kids or grandkids play corn hole or run around on the lawn, this is a “worth it” stop.
 The last time we visited, I didn’t even go inside the store.
-Oh, and do your homework: Magnolia Market, Magnolia Table and Silo Baking company are closed Sundays.
+Oh, and do your homework: Magnolia Market, Magnolia Table and Silo Baking Company are closed Sundays.

 If you’re looking for awesome boutique shopping in Waco, I recommend checking out Spice Village and The Findery.
 They have some truly authentic and fun gift items and memorabilia with Texan flare.